 If you have any questions about our Science Curriculum - Please contact our Science Subject Leader Mrs Hunt via the School Office.

-Wherever possible, teaching in History, Geography, Art and Design and Design Technology is linked with the current topic theme and opportunities to write for different purposes across the curriculum are maximised.
+Wherever possible, teaching in History, Geography, Art and Design and Design Technology is linked to learning in other areas and opportunities to write for different purposes across the curriculum are maximised.
+These subjects are part of our PDET Curriculum Plan.

 If you have any questions about our History, Geography or RE Curriculum - Please contact our Humanities Subject Leader Mrs Rock via the School Office.